AashitaK/AashitaK.github.io/_posts/Intro.md

 divisible by 2.
 Out of the remainining numbers, that are even numbers, every second is not divisible by 4 and so on.
 The highest power of 2 that divides a natural number $n$ is called valuation of $n$ with respect to 2, denoted by $\nu_2(n)$.
 For example, $\nu_2(12)=2$ since $4$ divides $12$ but not $8$.
-In view of above, the valuation with respect to 2 of the sequence of natural numbers is 0 for every other number, then out of the remaining ones it is 1 for every other number and so on.
+In view of above, the valuation with respect to 2 of the sequence of natural numbers is 0 for every other number, then out of the remaining numbers it is 1 for every other number and so on.
 It can be summarized as a valuation tree, pasted here:

-So this valuation tree is completely known.
+This valuation tree is completely known.
 We know that at any level, the left branch will terminates and the right one continues.
-The valuation trees can be used to represent the valuations of any integer sequence.
-Often times, such a clear picture is not available.
-Now we study the valuations for sets that are composed of natural numbers coming from sums of four squares and find interesting results.
+In general while studying the valuations of integer sequence, such a predictable pattern in valuation trees does not occur for non-terminating trees[ref].
+In this paper we study the valuations for sets that are composed of natural numbers coming from sums of four squares.
+The results again follows predictible, though somewhat non-intuitive patterns.
+However, this kind of predictibility in patterns is unwarranteed given that if we either change $p=2$ to any odd prime or increasing the number of squares to more than 4, then the pattern no longer holds.
+So, the combination of $p=2$ and sum of four squares is special, for reasons given below.

 Lagrange's four-square theorem says every natural number can be written as a sum of four squares or less.
-For a natural number, say $n$, there are multiple ways to representation as sums of four squares given by $r_4(n)$.
-So, if we considered a set of numbers S that is obtained by ......., the question I studied was very basic: what can we say about the valuation wrt $2$ of numbers in this set.
+Let $S$ be set of numbers S that is obtained by ......., the question I studied was very basic: what can we say about the valuation wrt $2$ of numbers in this set.
+For a natural number, say $n$, there are multiple ways to represent $n$ as sums of four squares given by $r_4(n)$.
 As we know in case of the set of natural numbers, a fourth of them are divisible by $4$ but not $8$.
 What proportion of numbers in this set are divisible by $4$ but not $8$.
 It turns out that the answer is not the same as for the natural numbers but it is also very *regular* in the sense defined later.

 Moreover, the same analysis is done for the subsets of the above set S obtained by fixing one of the squares, we again get a pattern.
 The same is also true for even smaller subsets obtaining by fixing two or three squares.